-As at August 31, 2022, the Company's financial instruments consisted of cash, accounts receivable and other receivables except GST receivable, note receivable, due from related parties, long term receivables, long term note receivables, account payables and other payables except GST payable, due to related parties, convertible debentures and lease liabilities.
-The fair values of accounts receivable and other receivables, note receivable, due from related parties, and account payables and other payables, and due to related parties approximate their carrying values because of their current nature.
+As at November 30, 2022, the Company's financial instruments consisted of cash, accounts receivable except GST receivable, due from related parties, long term receivables, accounts payable and accrued liabilities, and convertible debentures.
+The fair values of accounts receivable, due from related parties, and accounts payable and accrued liabilities approximate their carrying values because of their current nature.